Jeffrey Epstein’s Strange Blue-Striped Building On His ‘Pedophile Island’ Raised Eyebrows

 However, Hibbert and his fellow top officials did not clarify whether the agency approved the design of the current building.

-NBC News reports that the strange building has been the subject of many conspiracies theories over the years.
-Epstein also raised the eyebrows of Jean-Pierre Oriol, the then-director of the Coastal Zone Management program, after his lawyer, Maria Tankenson Hodge, submitted a request to upgrade the building with a a 3,000-square foot spa to the already lavish structure, which included a pool, music pavilion, and 2,000-square foot cabana with a coral stone deck.
+NBC News reports that the strange building has been the subject of many conspiracy theories over the years.
+Epstein also raised the eyebrows of Jean-Pierre Oriol, the then-director of the Coastal Zone Management program, after his lawyer, Maria Tankenson Hodge, submitted a request to upgrade the building with a a 3,000-square-foot spa to the already lavish structure, which included a pool, music pavilion, and 2,000-square-foot cabana with a coral stone deck.

 In 2010, Jeffrey Epstein submitted permit applications for a building on his private island that "looks almost nothing like the structure that was built."